07 Sep Know everything about Hemorrhoids

 What are the symptoms to watch out for?

-Hemorrhoids usually are not dangerous or life threatening and usually vanish on their own with time.
-Although in certain cases, there is acute shortage of blood changing the color of skin and this is when patient needs proper medical treatment.
+Hemorrhoids usually are not dangerous or life-threatening and usually vanish on their own with time.
+Although in certain cases, there is an acute shortage of blood changing the color of skin and this is when the patient needs proper medical treatment.
 Some of the most common symptoms of hemorrhoids can be:

 - Blood while passing stool

 - Pain or itching around the anus area

 - Agonizing bowel movement

 Symptoms are there- how to go about the proper diagnosis?